Chunavia

 Chunavia is the name of coastal region in central Albania and former bishopric in the country, now a Latin Catholic titular see.
-Chunavia was one of the oldest medieval bishoprics in Albania.
-It is the coastal region between Durrës and the mouth of the Mat (near Fushë Kuqe).
+It was one of the oldest medieval bishoprics in Albania, located at the coastal region between Durrës and the mouth of the Mat (near Fushë Kuqe).

 History

 The city in the former Roman province of Epirus Nova was important enough to become a suffragan of its capital Durrës's Metropolitan see circa 1300 AD, known in Latin as Cunavia, only to be suppressed again circa 1470.

 Titular see

 The diocese was nominally restored in 1933 as a titular bishopric.

 It has had the following incumbents, of the lowest (episcopal) rank :